CodeNow/astral/README.md

 run the knex migrations to create the database schema.
 From the shiva project repository directory run the following:

-1. `npm install` - Install required libraries (including `knex`)
+1. `npm install` - Install required libraries
-2. `knex migrate:latest` - Update your development database schema to the latest version.
-3. `NODE_ENV=test knex migrate:latest` - Update the test database schema.
+2. `npm run migrate` - Migrates the test and local development databases.

 #### RabbitMQ
 In order to fully test the codebase you will need to install RabbitMQ locally